Make ham and beans in your instant pot for a satisfying meal. It’s a great way to use leftover ham and there’s no need to soak the beans!

 Cheesy Ham and Asparagus Frittata is a fabulous brunch or breakfast for dinner option.
 Sub in broccoli if asparagus isn’t in season.

-Storing your soup
+Storing your ham and bean soup

 Store leftover soup in airtight containers in the refrigerator for up to a week.
 Ham and bean soup also freezes really well.